| Eowyn awoke to feel Legolas' lips

 Eowyn held up her hand.
 "I mention it only as a possibility,"

 she said.
-"If the answer is no, then that reduces your number
+"If the answer is no, then that reduces the number

-"lastly, it will be necessary to question all your guests"
+"lastly, it will be necessary to question all of your guests"

-"You must question all the guests as soon as possible and
+"You must question all the guests," Eowyn insisted,

 "How can we possibly ask our guests what they were doing

-last night, of all nights, lady?" asked Caranthir.
+last night, of all nights, my lady?" asked Caranthir.

 "True," said Legolas, " it will not be pleasant,

-"That is why I think Lord Legolas should personally oversee
+"That is why Lord Legolas should personally oversee the

 And people will be more co-operative when approached by the lord